OSGeo/PROJ/docs/source/operations/operations_computation.rst

 "computationnaly" equivalent, then use the code of the CRS for further computations.

-If this search did not succeed, or if the previous case with known CRS identifiers did not result in matches in the database, the research will be based on the datums.
+If this search did not succeed, or if the previous case with known CRS identifiers did not result in matches in the database, the search will be based on the datums.
 That is: a list of geographic CRS whose datum matches the datum of the source and target CRS is researched in the database (by querying the `geodetic_crs` database table).
 If the datum has a known